The Ridgid brand has recently come out with a new line of impact drivers that are reasonably priced similar to Milwaukee’s new impact drivers.

 Well, that’s a pretty daring move.
-If you are going to price your tools just like Milwaukee, they should better be able to perform in a certain task.
+If you are going to price your tools just like Milwaukee, they should better be able to perform a certain task.

 In the past, Ridgid has always been an exceptional power tool brand, even if they have tended more towards the budget side of competing with Ryobi, Craftsman, and many more.

-You would not probably see many professional contractors at the jobsite with Ridgid tools, but for do-it-yourself enthusiasts, they’re normally more than enough.
+You would not probably see many professional contractors at the Jobsite with Ridgid tools, but for do-it-yourself enthusiasts, they’re normally more than enough.

 All in all, if you have been trying to decide between Ridgid vs. Milwaukee, then you’ve come to the right place.
 Stay tuned to hear what we have to say about these two prominent brands.